 Catnip

-Scottish Researchers in the Experimental Pedagogy Department have tracked down the man who is added to groups to work on a project before disappearing and not doing any of the work that is assigned to him.
+Scottish Researchers in the Experimental Pedagogy Department have tracked down the man who is added to groups to work on a project, before disappearing and not doing any of the work that is assigned to him.

 “It is hard enough attending all the lectures and doing my own individual work, not to mention flying from country to country every day and putting on my various disguises, I sometimes have to let others take the burden when it comes to group projects”.

 Members of groups that Fenton has been assigned to have reacted with fury to the news.
-Narun Tair, a 1st year Maths student at Imperial told NegaFelix “I got paired with Senton on an algebraic geometry project earlier in the year, although he was calling himself Consuela Diverdé at the time.
+Narun Tair, a first year Maths student at Imperial College told NegaFelix “I got paired with Senton on an algebraic geometry project earlier in the year, although he was calling himself Consuela Diverdé at the time.
 After the first meeting he just vanished and I couldn’t get through to him in any way.”

 Senton has issued an apology to all who were affected by his actions and has promised to focus on only one course.
 However, our reporter did note that he left the interview in a hurry, muttering something about having a plane to catch.
-Unfortunately his reign of terror may not be over quite yet.
+Unfortunately, his reign of terror may not be over quite yet.

 From Issue 1850